It Has Been an Honor

-- Magical Girl Lyrical Nanoha - Chrono's father (Admiral Lindy's husband) last act before activating the self-destruct to stop the Book of Darkness was to salute Admiral Graham.
+- Magical Girl Lyrical Nanoha: Chrono's father's (Admiral Lindy's husband) last act before activating the self-destruct to stop the Book of Darkness is to salute Admiral Graham.

 - In Yu-Gi-Oh!, Yami routinely ends duels with "It's been an honor dueling you" if his opponent is a friend.
 (Or at least, not an outright enemy.)
 Usually this is a sign that he's about to kick their ass all over the place.